arthurkowskii/Atom/BENTO_TEMPLATE.md

 ### 2. Customize Content
 - **Title & Description**: Update with your project details
+- **Alt Title**: Optional shorter title for electron preview cards (uses main title if not provided)
 - **Tech Stack**: List all technologies used
 - **Accent Color**: Choose a color that matches your project's branding
 - **Assets**: Add your images to the same folder or Assets subfolder